- About the Major

 Master's students enrolled in our 12- to 15-month program are encouraged to take at least one internship and can earn credit through an accompanying course.

-Information about internships and job opportunities is blasted out regularly by the internship director to current journalism majors on our undergraduate and graduate listservs.
+Information about internships and job opportunities is sent out regularly by the internship director to current journalism majors on our undergraduate and graduate listservs.
 Job opportunities are also regularly posted on the college's Facebook page.

 Evergreen listings of media companies in the region are listed on the college's Media Listings page.